androzo/serverless_image_api/README.md

 # Image API

-This stack creates a REST API using serverless architecture.
+This stack creates a REST API using serverless architecture in AWS.
+Two features are available in the API, save an image from a URL to an S3 Bucket, and list all images saved on the Bucket.

 ![Design](design.png?raw=true "Architecture design diagram")